TransitionsAbroad.com Home. Transitions Abroad founded 1977.

 Study Abroad and Cultural Immersion in Bangalore, India

 The list revives memories and encapsulates that indescribable air, that je ne sais quoi that left me in love with Bangalore.
 Perhaps the best name for what I fail to describe is culture, which has the anthropological definition of “the sum total of ways of living built up by a group of human beings and transmitted from one generation to another.”
-However, this definition implies cultural stagnancy, but Bangalore’s urban culture was obviously dynamic.
+This definition implies cultural stagnancy, but Bangalore’s urban culture was dynamic.

-Technology in a Bangalore home
+Technology in a Bangalore home.

 Every Friday and Saturday evening, my host father, Prabhakara, sat cross-legged on the rug in front of his television to watch his favorite show, Star Voice of India, India’s version of American Idol.
 For the next two hours, our house teemed with the powerful, fluctuating Hindi vocals of young Indian Bollywood star wannabes.
 The show's emcee and judges spoke Hindi smattered with English; I understood every five words on average.